julzaza/wildwitchherbs/_posts/2026-01-24-folk-traditions-spring-renewal.md

 Dew was believed to carry the land’s first breath.
 To step into it was to align the body with seasonal correction.

-In many regions, these customs were closely tied to early herbal activity — protective plants gathered cautiously and used sparingly, as documented in **[traditional Balkan spring herbal rites](/balkan-spring-herbal-rites/)**.
+In many regions, these customs were closely tied to early herbal activity — protective plants gathered cautiously and used sparingly, as documented in **[Traditional Balkan Spring Herbal Rites](/balkan-spring-herbal-rites/)**.

 In some areas, speaking during these acts was avoided — words could disturb what had not yet settled.